 The Board of Directa Plus plc (the “Company”) fully supports good corporate governance and recognises that it enhances its decision-making processes by improving the success of the Company and increasing shareholder value over the medium to long-term.
 The Quoted Companies Alliance corporate governance code (the “QCA Code”) sets out a minimum best practice standard for small and mid-sized quoted companies, particularly AIM companies.
 The Company complies with the QCA Code and the Directors propose that the Company should continue to do so having regard to the Company’s size, board structure, stage of development and resources.

 The Board applies the QCA Corporate Governance Code (the “QCA Code”) details of which and compliance with its principles together with any areas of non-compliance are set out below.
-Full compliance is expected by the publication of the Annual Report for the year ending 31 December 2018 (the “2018 Annual Report”) which will include further corporate governance disclosures.
+Full compliance is given in the Annual Report for the year ending 31 December 2020 (the “2020 Annual Report”) which includes further corporate governance disclosures.

 Role of the Chairman